 - The Alley Theatre has staged more than 25 world premieres in its history.

 - Houston Grand Opera: Only opera company in the world with Grammy, Tony and Emmy awards.

 - Theatre Under the Stars is one of the largest nonprofit producers of musical theater in America.

-- One of the largest museum districts in the country with 18 museums within walking distance.
+- One of the largest museum districts in the country with 20 museums and institutions within walking distance.

 - Children’s Museum of Houston is the highest attended youth museum in the country for its size and rated No. 1 in the country by Parents magazine.